Bio-oil

 bio-crude

-This heavier, thick fraction of pyrolysis oil can be used in a variety of applications ranging from heating hospitals and large buildings to sustainable marine and airline fuels to green hydrogen production.
-Another emerging use of bio crude is underground injection to permanently store carbon for thousands of years.
+This heavier, thick fraction of pyrolysis oil can be used in a variety of applications ranging from bio-based binders to heating hospitals and large buildings.
+It is also used as sustainable marine and airline fuels as well as in green hydrogen production.

 bio-oil